toteva94/SoftUni/README.md

 Framework**) word processing tools, linear and tree collections, and working with files and directories.
 Particular attention is paid to the functional programming paradigm as well as to the basic tool relying on it - **LINQ** to process data streams.
-The course is also deal with **asynchronous programming**, and during the training the students are divided into teams that have to make a practical project.
+The course is also dealing with **asynchronous programming**, and during the training the students are divided into teams that have to make a practical project.